radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 Applications RP requires AWS and Azure credentials for accessing and managing resources in cloud.
 It fetches credentials using UCP Secret Provider library.
 Credentials are not available for retrieval through API.
 The RP also supports [federated identity](https://docs.radapp.io/guides/operations/providers/overview) for both Azure and AWS.
 Unless there is a limitation that prevents using federated identity, users should prefer using this since it removes the need to store secrets.

-Using these credentials, Applications RP can create other resources in AWS and Azure.
-The RP also can create managed identities for azure which will decide who can deploy and run user code.
+Using these credentials, Applications RP can create and manage other resources in AWS and Azure.

 #### Managing secrets for applications